nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 3. **Introduce stricter constraints for `age`**: Currently our Age field accepts any value ranging from 0-999, which seems a tad too high.
 We plan to decrease the upper limit of the range to a more reasonable 150<br><br>
-An example of a command that will throw invalid date errors will be:`edit Javier b/151`<br>
+An example of a command that will trigger invalid date errors will be:`edit Javier b/151`<br>

 4. **Set age boundaries for `filter age`**: Currently, the `filter` command allows any age range to be inputted, which can lead to invalid or nonsensical ranges.
 We plan to set boundaries for the age filter to ensure that only valid age ranges are accepted.
 The valid age range will be from 0 to 150.<br><br>
-An example of a command that will throw an invalid age range error will be: `filter b/151-200`
+An example of a command that will trigger an invalid age range error will be: `filter b/151-200`

 5. **Introduce verification of phone numbers**: Currently, the application does not properly verify the format of phone numbers and email addresses.
 We plan to introduce validation checks to ensure that phone